a-oneil/Indicator-Search/docs/setup.md

 3. Adjust the settings in the `./config/.env` file.
 4. Re-run `python3 indicator_search.py` to set up the environment and access the Indicator Search menu.
 5. Choose your preferred method for running Indicator Search from the menu.
-6. Create an admin user and save the API to the .env file for the api menu options to work.
-This API key is also used for the IOC ageout automation that runs every hour.

 ## Env File
-The env file located at `./config/.env` is used to configure the applications api keys and tweakable settings.
+The env file located at `./config/.env` is used to configure the application's API keys and customizable settings.

 * `SERVER_ADDRESS`: Used for seeding API calls, slack notifications, and result links.
 * `HOSTNAME`: Required for docker https proxy, this must be the same as the hostname on the SSL cert.
-* `ADMIN_API_KEY`: A user's api key for the ageout ioc automation that is ran every hour.
-* `USER_INVITE_KEY`: Required for user signup.
+* `USER_INVITE_KEY`: Required for user registration.
-* `ENABLE_SLACK`: True/False
+* `ENABLE_SLACK`: true/false
 * `SLACK_BOT_TOKEN`: Slack bot token with message permissions.
 * `SLACK_CHANNEL`: Channel to post slack updates to.
 * `DOCKER_IMAGE_TAG`: indicator_search:latest